kevinniechen/go-concurrency-patterns/README.md

 ### Patterns
 - Generator: function that runs goroutine and returns channel
 - Multiplexing (fan-in): function that takes multiple channels and pipes to one channel, so that the returned channel receives both outputs
+- Daisychaining: functions whose I/O are daisy-chained with channels together